lawrencesxp/lawrencesxp.github.io/README.md

 rescheduling algorithm based on Prof. Xue Lin’s paper ‘Energy and Performance-Aware Task Scheduling in a Mobile Cloud Computing Environment’.
 I have also visualized the resulting graphs using pyplot.

-### I am currently a Master's student at Northeastern University majoring in Computer Engineering.
-Coursework:
-* EECE 7204 Applied Probability and Stochastic Process
-* EECE 7205 Fundamentals of Computer Engineering
-* EECE 7352 Computer Architecture
-* EECE 7397 Advamced Machine Learning

-### I'm actively taking up new project works and looking to gain research experience.
-You can contact me at lawrencesxp[at]gmail.com.

 This is the source for https://github.com/lawrencesxp/lawrencesxp.github.io